 Would you like to develop your knowledge and critical understanding of supporting learning and take your education support role to the next level?
 If so this course is for you.
 The Foundation degree in Learning Support is designed for current and aspiring Teaching Assistants who wish to gain a professional recognition via a university level qualification.

-You will apply for the course through the University of Portsmouth’s website, and you can choose to study at one of our partnership colleges – Alton, Chichester, Eastleigh, Isle of Wight, St Vincent's, or Southampton City College.
+You will apply for the course through the University of Portsmouth’s website, and you can choose to study at one of our partnership colleges – Alton, Chichester, Eastleigh, Isle of Wight, St Vincent's, Southampton City College, Fareham College (subject to approval) or Havant and South Downs College.

 What will I experience?